brainglobe/brainglobe-workflows/benchmarks/README.md

 1. Run `asv` from the `benchmarks` directory:
     ```
     cd brainglobe-workflows/benchmarks
-    asv run --config <path-to-asv-config>  # dependencies from PyPI or GitHub, depending on the asv config file used
+    asv run --config asv.bg-requirements.conf.json  # brainglobe dependencies are as specified in bg-requirements-main.txt
     ```
     This will benchmark the workflows defined in `brainglobe_workflows/` using a default set of parameters and a default small dataset.
 The default parameters are defined as config files under `brainglobe_workflows/configs`.
 The default dataset is downloaded from [GIN](https://gin.g-node.org/G-Node/info/wiki).
+By default, the brainglobe dependencies are installed from the tip of the `main` branches on GitHub.
+To use other versions of these dependencies, you can edit the `bg-requirements-main.txt` file.

 ## Running benchmarks on custom data
 To run the benchmarks on a custom local dataset: